 In 2013, Ironwood Homes decided to lend their considerable support to Operation Finally Home, an organization that builds and gives mortgage-free homes to injured veterans.
 Happy Medium was brought in to build custom graphics for events tied to the project and to document the process and produce a video that could be shared on social media.

 Building a house is not easy, and it doesn’t happen very quickly.
-While we would normally wrap up a shoot in the span of a week or a month, documenting a house being built was a project that required a lot of patience as it took nearly a year from the announcement to the ribbon-cutting.
-The long-term investment paid off with a video that shows both the detailed process of the home building and the emotional journey taken by Nathan Mason, the veteran who received the home, and his family.
+While we would normally wrap up a shoot in the span of a week or a month, documenting a house being built was a project that required a lot of patience, as it took nearly a year from the announcement to the ribbon-cutting.
+The long-term investment paid off with a video that shows both the detailed process of the home building and the emotional journey taken of Nathan Mason, the veteran who received the home, and his family.
 The advantage of following the project through every step over a long period of time allowed Happy Medium to capture the enormity of the undertaking both as a development and as a gesture of overwhelming generosity.

 Ironwood Homes was not entirely sure what they wanted out of the video, so it was up to Happy Medium to try to shape it as much as possible.
 We scheduled interviews, staked out every event with cameras and microphones, and learned as much as we could from the people who pitched in on the building process, the family who was being helped, and everyone in between.
 It became clear that a community-centric narrative was forming, rallied around Mason’s admirable service and Ironwood’s altruism.